hacksu/react-tutorial/README.md

 And for the second difference, let's see what React does when we change whether a checkbox is checked.

 So, yeah.
 Instead of having three fiddly little event listeners that update the page over time, when a state variable changes in React, there's an explosion and the form is rebuilt from scratch.
-That's a bit of a simplification, there's some reuse of stuff, but the idea is: you only have to write one function, which will create your form, and it will automatically be re-run [toggle checkbox] when something changes, and in the function you can just use that simple logic we started with when creating these elements.
-[Reiterate logic.]
-So things are a lot easier.
+That's a bit of a simplification, there's some reuse of stuff, but the idea is: you only have to write one function, which will create your form, and it will automatically be re-run [toggle checkbox] when something changes. in that function, you can just use that simple logic we started with when creating these elements.
+You can make these fields enabled if the login variable is true and the trust me variable is false, and these enabled if the new card variable is true and the trust me variable is false.

+Only having to write one function, and re-running it to remake the page when variables change, makes things simpler.
+And conveniently, React will take care of re-running the function; all we have to do is write the content and use the variables.

+Let's go to codepen and do that.

 \~~then, i gave up on writing complete paragraphs~~

-- so now we've seen how using React makes a difference in the process of updating a web page. basically, the code that comes packaged with react takes care of the job of "doing updates." your job is just to write the code that outputs what stuff should look like, and react will re-run that code when the variables that you're using in your code change.

 (again, http://hacksu.com/react, or https://codepen.io/tobeofuse/pen/MWBqqPX?editors=1010 )